 Drug offenses come with firm penalties and consequences both at state and federal levels.
 Typically, you would receive a state charge for a relatively minor offense such as possession.
 Federal drug charges often apply to manufacture and trafficking offenses.
 The decision to prosecute a drug offender on federal drug charges is made based on the type of substance and the amount seized.
-If you are facing charges for a federal drug crime, contacting a federal drug defense lawyer as soon as possible should be the first step.
+If you are facing charges for a federal drug crime, contacting Best federal drug charge defense lawyer as soon as possible should be the first step.

 Simply having a small amount of marijuana for personal use will not result in federal drug charges.
 The most common federal drug offenses are for: